awslabs/aws-sdk-rust/sdk/budgets/README.md

 Service Endpoint

-The AWS Budgets API provides the following endpoint:
+The Amazon Web Services Budgets API provides the following endpoint:
   - https://budgets.amazonaws.com

-For information about costs that are associated with the AWS Budgets API, see [AWS Cost Management Pricing](https://aws.amazon.com/aws-cost-management/pricing/).
+For information about costs that are associated with the Amazon Web Services Budgets API, see [Amazon Web Services Cost Management Pricing](https://aws.amazon.com/aws-cost-management/pricing/).

 ## Getting Started